DawidKapcia/House-Rentals-Analysis-Prediction/README.md

 # House Rentals Analysis & Prediction

-This project is part of the Data Scientist Professional Certificate, executed by DataCamp.
+This project is a part of the Data Scientist Professional Certificate, executed by DataCamp.
 The main issues are described below.
 My task was to prepare a technical report and present the most important conclusions to non-technical audience.

 ## Description